deltasig/sphinx/src/Dsp.Web/Documents/Updates.md

 ### December 2018

-- Modified the website such that new members are actually called "new members."
+- Modified the website such that new members are called "new members" instead of "pledges."
 - Fixed some bugs with paging results, primarily incident reports.

 ---